Hawaiian Electric Industries (NYSE:HE) Issues FY 2022 Earnings Guidance

 Hawaiian Electric Industries (NYSE:HE) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $2.000-$2.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.220.
 The company issued revenue guidance of -.

-Hawaiian Electric Industries (NYSE:HE) last posted its quarterly earnings results on Sunday, February 13th.
-The utilities provider reported $0.50 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.42 by $0.08.
+Hawaiian Electric Industries (NYSE:HE) last announced its earnings results on Sunday, February 13th.
+The utilities provider reported $0.50 earnings per share for the quarter, topping the consensus estimate of $0.42 by $0.08.
 Hawaiian Electric Industries had a net margin of 8.70% and a return on equity of 10.52%.
-During the same quarter in the prior year, the firm earned $0.46 earnings per share.
-On average, analysts anticipate that Hawaiian Electric Industries will post 2.12 earnings per share for the current fiscal year.
+During the same quarter in the prior year, the business earned $0.46 earnings per share.
+Equities research analysts forecast that Hawaiian Electric Industries will post 2.12 EPS for the current year.

-A number of equities research analysts have recently weighed in on the stock.
-Guggenheim raised shares of Hawaiian Electric Industries from a sell rating to a neutral rating and set a $41.00 price objective on the stock in a report on Thursday, January 20th.
+A number of brokerages recently commented on HE.
+Guggenheim upgraded shares of Hawaiian Electric Industries from a sell rating to a neutral rating and set a $41.00 price objective for the company in a research report on Thursday, January 20th.
 Zacks Investment Research upgraded shares of Hawaiian Electric Industries from a sell rating to a hold rating and set a $42.00 price objective for the company in a research report on Wednesday, December 8th.
-One research analyst has rated the stock with a sell rating and four have issued a hold rating to the company.
-According to MarketBeat.com, the company has an average rating of Hold and a consensus target price of $40.80.

 Hawaiian Electric Industries, Inc is a holding company, which engages in power, financial, and renewable and sustainable infrastructure investment businesses.
 It operates through the following segments: Electric Utility, Bank, and Other.
 The Electric Utility segment offers essential electric service on the islands of Oahu, Hawaii, and Maui, Lanai, and Molokai.